$5,600 From a $100K Prop Account: How Exerato Passed a Challenge in 2 Weeks | Upscale

 He traded primarily Bitcoin and Ethereum.
 Bitcoin was chosen for its liquidity: minimal spread, instant execution even with large volume.
 On altcoins, spread noticeably impacts risk management.

 The payout was $5,600.
 Funds arrived within 10 hours of the withdrawal request — first to a crypto wallet, then to an exchange.
+Withdrawal conditions and limits are detailed in Upscale's withdrawal rules.

 Exerato's Certificates